 Painting People with Light & Color

-Katriel Srebnik will introduce his unique teaching approach of “Concepts, Principles & Techniques” as applied to Contemporary Impressionist oil paintings of people: establishing the composition, and light and dark masses; capturing the effects of light and atmosphere; selecting and mixing colors on the palette and the canvas; expressing the subject in a painterly manner; and helpful studio tips.
+Katriel Srebnik introduced his unique teaching approach of “Concepts, Principles & Techniques” as applied to Contemporary Impressionist oil paintings of people: establishing the composition, and light and dark masses; capturing the effects of light and atmosphere; selecting and mixing colors on the palette and the canvas; expressing the subject in a painterly manner; and helpful studio tips.

 Katriel Srebnik’s artwork has earned thirty-one national awards, including First Place for Signature Members and three Awards of Excellence from the Oil Painters of America; the President’s Award from the American Impressionist Society; Best of Show from the Academic Artists Association and Texas Art Museum; First Place from the National Society of Artists; has appeared in nearly all of the leading national art magazines; in over seventy national juried and eight museum exhibitions; and in galleries throughout the United States, in London and France, and his own galleries in Santa Fe and Charleston.
 He has taught workshops at over twenty-five art schools, colleges and other venues.